China's new home prices extend declines, defying broader recovery

-BEIJING :China's new home prices fell for the third straight month in September, official data showed on Thursday, dashing hopes of a turnaround in demand during a traditionally peak month for home buying despite efforts to revive the crisis-hit property sector.
+BEIJING :China's new home prices fell for the third straight month in September, official data showed on Thursday, dashing hopes of a turnaround in demand during a traditionally peak home buying period despite efforts to revive the crisis-hit property sector.

 New home prices fell 0.2 per cent month-on-month but narrowed from a 0.3 per cent drop in August, according to Reuters calculations based on National Bureau of Statistics (NBS) data.
 Prices were down 0.1 per cent from a year earlier, matching August's decline.

+The home prices data comes a day after separate figures showed property sales and investment extended double-digit declines, a sign the world's second-biggest economy is not out of the woods yet despite upbeat headline gross domestic product data.

-China has quickened the pace of policy stimulus in recent weeks, by relaxing borrowing rules and lifting home-purchasing curbs in some cities, in attempts to boost battered buyer sentiment.
+China has quickened the pace of policy stimulus in recent weeks, by relaxing borrowing rules and lifting home-purchasing curbs in some cities, in attempts to boost battered buyer sentiment, which analysts say has started to show signs of stabilisation.

-Property sales investment have extended double-digit declines, according to data released on Wednesday, showing the world's second-biggest economy is not out of the woods yet despite upbeat headline gross domestic product data.
+"Whether the property market fully recovers depends on the performance in the fourth quarter (Q4), and new home prices may fall slightly for the full year of 2023," said Ma Hong, senior analyst at Zhixin Investment Research Institute.

 September and October are traditionally peak months for new-home sales in China, with developers offering promotions and releasing new properties on to the market.